Multivariate expansivity theory and Pierce-Birkhoff conjecture: Analytic expansions and application to function theory

 \end{proof}

-\begin{remark} Next we show that the unionization stage of a typical expansion cannot be too big.
-In other words it cannot possibly be the case that the totient of an expansion in a specific direction coincides with the unionization stage.
-We show that it can in fact be a lot smaller than the expected value in the following result. \end{remark}
+Here, we show that the unionization stage of a typical expansion cannot be too big.
+In other words, it cannot possibly be the case that the totient of an expansion in a specific direction coincides with the unionization stage.